Dynamic Neural Curiosity Enhances Learning Flexibility for Autonomous Goal Discovery: Conclusion and Discussion

 \subsection{Neural networks training}

-The synaptic weights of each multi-layer perceptron are initialized with the same parameters to avoid any bias among the objects and the goals.
+The synaptic weights of each multilayer perceptron are initialized with the same parameters to avoid any bias between objects and goals.
 We endow both forward and inverse models with a buffer of 20 samples to avoid catastrophic forgetting \cite{mcclelland_why_1995}, \cite{parisi2019continual}.
-The output error of the neural networks are calculated with the mean square error (MSE).
-In order to avoid receiving a loss superior to one, the error is combined with the hyperbolic tangent function.
-In this manner, we potentially avoid having multiple skills reaching a peak level superior to one within the neural fields (i.e., error module).When the models receives new samples, the training performs only one back propagation with these ones.
-Then, the samples are added to the memory of their respective model and the training continues for one epoch on the entire buffer memory.
+The output error of the neural networks is calculated with the mean square error (MSE).
+To avoid receiving a loss superior to one, the error is combined with the hyperbolic tangent function.
+In this manner, we potentially avoid having multiple goals reaching a peak level superior to one within the neural fields (i.e., error module).
+When the models receive new samples, the training performs only one backpropagation with them.
+Then, the samples are added to the memory of their respective model (i.e.,forward and inverse), and the training continues for one epoch on the entire buffer memory.